Kuli-HYF/planning/planning/thoughts-after-first-interview.md

 - upon submit, it would be nice to see a trophy if appropriate, and it would be nice if this could be made possible along the steps of the survey: for example: male/female balance(state): 0.4: 'get the balance right!', 0.8: 'behold: the future, right on!'
 - So while I am writing this, the annoying thing of posting and getting the state already becomes apparent
 - I don't really care if we do have to work with dummy data, because for me the test is in development, not in designing good surveys!
+- I want to stress this: we are not here to become good data collectors, we are here to become good at making nice stuff with the data provided.
+Let's not get confused!
+We have enough challenges at hand, let's get together and make a good survey that serves our application to make it work.